 Denmark is the southernmost country in the region.
 It's a compact, flat nation made up of a peninsula and a series of islands, large and small.
 The country is densely populated especially on the island of Zealand, which is home to Copenhagen, one of the region's biggest cities.
 Curious to know more?
 Read some fun facts on Denmark.

 Finland is known for its lakes and forests, which cover much of the country.
 Most of the country's population lives in the milder south, especially along the southern coast.
 This region is known for mobile phones (thanks to Nokia) and the creation of the Moomins.
+Read some fun facts about Finland.

 Iceland is a volcanic island that's geographically remote from the other four principal islands in the region.
 The population is small as much of the scenic island is uninhabitable.
 The lava fields and glaciers do, however, attract great numbers of tourists.
 Iceland is a republic with a directly elected president.
+Read some fun facts about Iceland.

 Norway is a speciality of ours.
 Just look at the title of our website!
 For most people, Norway is best known for either its oil and gas production or its spectacular mountainous scenery, or both.
 For more on Norway, you can read pretty much any other article on the site.
 Perhaps the best place to start is this article on Norway facts.